West 17 Avenue Main Street

 What will 17 Avenue look like?

 17 Avenue S.W.
 (Crowchild Trail-37 Street), underwent the “design” step of the Main Streets program in 2018 and 2019.
-The City developed a streetscape master plan for 17 Avenue S.W. based on citizen and stakeholder feedback, technical analysis, and financial considerations.
+The City developed a streetscape master plan for 17 Avenue S.W. based on feedback, technical analysis, and financial considerations.
 The plans support the needs identified by the community and provides a vision that guides the detailed design and construction phases.
 This vision encompasses numerous considerations, including:

 - Enhanced pedestrian safety and comfort.